gaia-x-dases/xapi-lms/statements/registered_course.md

 ## Description

-The actor is registered to a course.
+A user is registered to a course, whether it is self-registration or cohort-registration (a course instructor has registered the user).

 ## Example